-Florida State University is committed to supporting efforts that move us closer to realizing the vision of a campus community where our differences as well as our similarities are equally recognized.
-By valuing, celebrating and leveraging the differences and similarities of our students, faculty and staff, we inspire an environment of innovation and passion – one that enables us to create a teaching, research and service environment that better reflects the needs of our students, faculty, staff, customers, constituents, communities and other key stakeholders.
+Florida State University supports efforts that move us closer to realizing the vision of a campus community where our differences and similarities of our students, faculty, and staff are equally recognized, valued, and celebrated and leveraged to inspire an environment of innovation and passion.
+This commitment to equity, diversity, and inclusion enables us to create a teaching, research and service environment that best reflects our students, faculty, staff, customers, constituents, communities and other key stakeholders.

-To encourage efforts which align with the University’s strategic plan, the President’s Diversity and Inclusion Mini-Grant Program, provides support to initiatives and projects that further the diversity goals of the University.
-Mini-grant proposals are accepted and reviewed for all diversity related areas, with the following specific target areas:
+To encourage efforts which align with the University’s strategic plan, the President’s Diversity and Inclusion Mini-Grant Program, provides financial support to initiatives and projects that further the diversity goals of the University.
+Mini-grant proposals are accepted and reviewed for all diversity-related areas, with the following specific target areas:

 - Enhance the quality of teaching and learning about diversity;